-navX-MXP onboard sensors require calibration in order to yield optimal results.
+navX-sensors require calibration in order to yield optimal results.
 We highly recommend taking the time to understand this calibration process – successful calibration is vital to ensure optimal performance.

 Careful and accurate Magnetometer Calibration is crucial in order to yield valid compass heading, 9-axis heading and magnetic disturbance detection.